EasyLLM/langbatch/docs/getstarted/install.md

 This will enable you to run LangBatch locally from the source code with immediate effect on changes without needing to reinstall.

-Next, let's create a OpenAIChatCompletionBatch object and perform batch generations.
+Next, let's create a ChatCompletionBatch object and perform batch generations.